Published: July 29, 2020

 workflow_step_execute event, do some processing on the app side, and respond with a call to either

 workflow.stepFailed if the step failed for any reason.

 To make development simple, this guide uses Glitch, a tool that makes it easy to build basic apps.
 While Glitch is great for development, your server will not stay running when your app is idle.
 When your app is production-ready, we recommend hosting it somewhere else.

 index.js file, you'll see the import of the Bolt package

 (@slack/bolt), the instantiation of your app, and start-up of the app's server which listens to incoming events from Slack.

 Let’s get started!
 First, you’ll need to set up an app on Slack.
 Go to Slack App Management page to create an app or click this button:

 Next, go to Features > OAuth & Permissions to specify the Bot Token Scopes.
 Select

-users.read:email.
+workflow.steps:execute will be added automatically after you opt into the Workflow Steps from Apps beta and configure your first step.
 If you are integrating Workflow Builder steps into an existing app, please be sure that it uses our granular permission model.
 For more information, read Installing with OAuth 2.0.

 If you remixed the example Glitch code, your Request URL should be